How to Choose a Competent TSCM / Counterespionage Consultant

 - Avoid providers who also sell security products, or take commissions from sales.
 Competent TSCM consultants only sell their knowledge and skills.
 This assures the security recommendations they provide are in your best interest, not theirs.

-Step Two — The TSCM interview.
+Step Two — Interview for a Competent TSCM Consultant.

 - Advise them you have a formal interview process to facilitate a fair comparison.